Drosofila/C208-MSFS2020-Fix/README.md

 - Improved the Ng% -> Torque ratio so it delivers more torque with less Ng%, which resulted in a small gain of performance.

 - Improved the Fuel Flow of the aircraft.
 I'm still doing test flights and as of now it consumes around 100 lbs of fuel less than it should in a flight as per the tables available in the POH.
-Will try to improve this.

-- With this mod, I was able to make a flight following the power settings available in the POH and had a performance close to what it should be.
-I was able to keep the torque within the limits of the POH while maintaining the desired cruise airspeed.
-The ITT is still lower than it should be (it doens't limit your torque, you actually can go all the way up to around 2000 lbs/ft of torque and keep the ITT in the green, which shouldn't happen according to the POH).

-There are probably a lot of other problems with this aircraft, but these are the ones I found more relevant as of now.
-Again, I am no expert in this kind of plane and I might be wrong in some of these findings.
-I'm also not a programmer and therefore my skills with software are VERY limited.
-So I'm open to any feedback from actual Caravan pilots, people who know how to code and of course, flight simmers who could enjoy a more realistic Caravan!

-Feel free to reach out to me via discord if you have any suggestions: Drosophila#3435

 Here's a improvement mod for the TBM930 by guifarias31: https://github.com/guifarias31/msfs_tbm930_project